yurihikari/solar-system-pygame/README.md

 ## Controls
 -   UP/DOWN for Emulation Speed Control
 -   ESC for Pause/Unpause
+	-	q to Quit
+	-	c or ESC again to Continue
 -   RIGHT CLICK to hide orbits circles
 -	LEFT CLICK to Add an orbiting Planet to the current position
 -	RIGHT CLICK to Hide/Show Orbit circles